hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-token-sdk.md

                 <span class="chip">improvements</span>
             </td>
             <td>
+                This PR does the following:
-                This PR allows you to choose unity as the single provider for all databases used in a test.
+- Allows you to choose unity as the single provider for all databases used in a test.
+- Better naming for sql tables.
             </td>
         </tr>
     </table>